joatca/numbers/README.md

     crystal build --release numbers.cr

+See https://crystal-lang.org/reference/installation/ if you don't have the Crystal compiler.

 The program accepts either 7 numbers on the command line (6 source and a target) or lines of 7 space-separated numbers on standard input.
 To solve the example above:

     numbers 1 3 7 6 8 3 250